Evaluating Professionalism in College Courses

 - Limit professionalism grades on any given assessment so that it does not exceed 5-10% of the total course grade.

-- Provide concrete descriptions of what professionalism looks in relation to individual assessments to provide a defined target for learners.
+- Provide concrete descriptions of what professionalism looks like to provide a defined target for learners.

-- Distribute grades across the semester, allowing students to adjust learning strategies in response to formative feedback.
+- Distribute grades across the semester and across assessments, allowing students to adjust learning strategies in response to formative feedback.

-- Plan to provide formative feedback and practice opportunities, considering how students will practice the desired attributes before being formally assessed.
+- Provide scaffolded practice opportunities, considering how students will practice the desired attributes before being formally assessed.

 References